 - Receive all completed registrations by

-- Pass all completed registration forms to Wider World by
+- Pass all completed registration forms to Wider World by the agreed date.

 - Teachers complete baseline questionnaires